 Total tuition and fees are determined based on the number of points for which the student has registered.
 All tuition and fees (registration, service, workshops, and all miscellaneous related expenses) charged are due and payable in full on the opening day of the semester or on the official published deadline date.
-Registrations eCheck
+Registrations submitted after the published due date are due upon registration.